NetArena: Dynamic Benchmarks for AI Agents in Network Automation: Introduction

-Second, the effectiveness of agents in network tasks hinges not only on generating correct outputs but also on minimizing harmful side effects.
-Robust solutions must adhere to domain-specific constraints, including safety and latency---factors that cannot be adequately addressed through simplistic synthetic output generation.
-For example, in a network with thousands of hosts, an agent must carefully analyze each link to accurately evaluate its configuration.
-The execution of erroneous commands risks disrupting previously functional routes, potentially causing service outages.
-Therefore, any modification is deemed high-risk unless it is both essential and precisely targeted.
+First, unlike well-defined mathematical tasks, network and system problems rarely have a deterministic structure.
+This makes it hard to synthesize realistic queries and reliable ground truth~\cite{zhu2023dyval,zhang2024darg,yu2024kieval}.
+For example, troubleshooting a misconfiguration is not a one-step task.
+Agents must interact over multiple turns, collect diagnostics, infer root causes, and apply fixes in context.
+Second, success in operational tasks requires more than matching outputs to ground truth.
+Agents must avoid harmful side effects and respect system constraints such as safety and latency, which output-only evaluation often misses.
+Considering a network with thousands of hosts, one misconfigured command from AI agents can disable healthy paths and trigger cascading outages.
+Therefore, every agent action demands careful reasoning, and changes are only acceptable when both necessary and precisely scoped.

-In this paper, we present \name, an novel framework for dynamic benchmark generation, specifically designed to evaluate LLM-based agents in real-world network applications (Figure \ref{fig:design:e2e}). \name introduces a new evaluation paradigm, deploying agents in interactive, executable system environments to assess their capabilities through dynamic queries.

-Our key technical contributions are as follows: \begin{itemize}[topsep=1pt,itemsep=0ex,parsep=1ex, leftmargin=*] \item We define a \textbf{general pipeline} for abstracting network applications based on explicit \textit{state} and \textit{action} spaces.
-This formalism supports compositional query generation, controlled complexity scaling, and automatic ground truth derivation through executable state transitions.
+In this paper, we present \name, a novel framework for dynamic benchmark generation for real-world network automation tasks (Figure \ref{fig:design:e2e}). \name introduces a new evaluation paradigm, deploying agents in interactive, executable system environments to assess their capabilities through realistic, dynamically generated queries.
+Our key technical contributions are as follows: \begin{itemize}[topsep=1pt,itemsep=0ex,parsep=1ex, leftmargin=*] \item We define a \textbf{unified interface for abstracting network applications} based on explicit \textit{state} and \textit{action} spaces.
+This formalism supports dynamic query and ground truth generation (through executable state transitions), and enables controlled complexity scaling.